 - Does it convince the consumer to act in any way?

 With these objectives in mind, let’s go through the key elements of ad testing and review some recommended question types.
-First, we will cover the copy test, which is a way to evaluate the effectiveness of an ad.
-A copy test allows you to pre-test an ad, so you can gather feedback and make adjustments before rolling it out to the broader market.
+First, we will cover copy testing, which is a way to evaluate the effectiveness of an ad.
+Copy testing allows you to pre-test an ad, so you can gather feedback and make adjustments before rolling it out to the broader market.
 Then, we will discuss ad tracking.
 Once the ad is in-market, ad tracking allows you to measure the ad’s performance on brand impressions and audience reach.

 Copy testing: 4 core elements

-A typical copy test is broken down into four key sections:
+Copy testing is typically broken down into four key sections:

 These questions measure consumer attitudes and impressions about a brand before they are exposed to advertising.
 The goal here is to get a baseline measure of consumer perceptions you want to impact through advertising.
 For instance: